 The following table details the Company's sensitivity to a 1% increase and decrease in the ₹ against the relevant foreign currencies.
-1% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
+1% is the sensitivity rate used when reporting foreign currency risk internally to key managerial personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the year-end for a 1% change in foreign currency rates, with all other variables held constant.
 A positive number below indicates an increase in profit or equity where ₹ strengthens 1% against the relevant currency.
 For a 1% weakening of ₹ against the relevant currency, there would be a comparable impact on profit or equity, and the balances below would be negative.

-Particulars Increase 31 March 2021 Decrease 31 March 2021 Increase 31 March 2020 Decrease 31 March 2020
+Impact on profit after tax Increase 31 March 2022 Decrease 31 March 2022 Increase 31 March 2021 Decrease 31 March 2021

 Sensitivity

-INR/USD (0.69) 0.69 1.32 (1.32)
+INR/USD 2.84 (2.84) (0.69) 0.69